-Several global economic factors currently make the general outlook for the forthcoming fiscal years uncertain.
-The equity and bond markets (including sovereign debt markets) may remain volatile and move in uncertain and unusual ways in the forthcoming fiscal years leading to significant swings in the value of the assets and liabilities of our funded and unfunded defined benefit schemes.
+Several global economic factors (including the ongoing COVID-19 outbreak) currently make the general outlook for the forthcoming fiscal years uncertain.
+The equity and bond markets (including sovereign debt markets) have been volatile in the current fiscal year and may remain volatile and move in uncertain and unusual ways in the forthcoming fiscal years leading to significant swings in the value of the assets and liabilities of our funded and unfunded defined benefit schemes.

 Generally, but not always, rising corporate bond yields reduce our net balance sheet liabilities, whereas falling bond yields increase our net balance sheet liabilities.
-There is a risk that equity markets will deteriorate and bond yields may remain relatively low in North America and Europe, which could negatively affect the funded status of our post-employment defined benefit arrangements.
+Equity markets have deteriorated in recent months and bond yields are, and may remain, relatively low in North America and Europe, which could negatively affect the funded status of our postemployment defined benefit arrangements.
 In addition, volatility in our net balance sheet liabilities resulting from the relative change in the value of assets and liabilities may be further enhanced by investment strategies, resulting in exposure to various classes of assets.